VanZittle/MyWeatherApp/README.md

 # module6challenge-Vanessa-WeatherApp

 This is an app that anyone can reach out to check on weather forecast by adding any city of their interest.
 The user can get real-time, accurate weather information as well as the next 5 days data.
-To develop this challenge, I reached out to previous activities during the course, the API weather documentation, the recommended blog in the instructions of the challenge and W3Schools to know how to display the date.
+To develop this challenge, I reached out to previous activities during the course, the API weather documentation, the recommended blog in the instructions of the challenge, stackoverflow to display the day names, and W3Schools to know how to display the date.

 ## User story